2i2c-org/infrastructure/docs/howto/operate/grafana.md

 Once you have deployed the support chart, you must also register this cluster as a datasource for the central Grafana dashboard.
 This will allow you to visualize cluster statistics not only from the cluster-specific Grafana deployement but also from the central dashboard, that aggregates data from all the clusters.

-Run the `update_grafana_datasources.py` script in the deployer to let the central Grafana know about this new prometheus server:
+Run the `update_central_grafana_datasources.py` script in the deployer to let the central Grafana know about this new prometheus server:

 ```
-$ python3 deployer/update_grafana_datasources.py <grafana-cluster-name> <grafana-url>
+$ python3 deployer/update_central_grafana_datasources.py <grafana-cluster-name>
 ```

 Where:
 - <grafana-cluster-name> is the name of the cluster where the central Grafana lives.
 Right now, this defaults to "2i2c".
-- <grafana-url> is the public URL of the Grafana dashboard.
-Right now, this defaults to "https://grafana.pilot.2i2c.cloud"

 ### Setting up Grafana Dashboards